tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/1/LessonPlan.md

 ### 3. Instructor Do: Intro to PyViz (5 min)

-Students will be introduced to PyViz by way of a facilitated discussion led by the instructor.
-The discussion will focus on the advantages of using PyViz rather than individual technologies (HoloViews, Matplotlib, D3.js, etc.).
+Students will now be introduced to PyViz with a facilitated instructor-led discussion.
+This will focus on the advantages of PyViz over individual technologies (HoloViews, Matplotlib, D3.js, etc.).

-Communicate to students that the Python environment comes packed with a number of different visualization technologies that have all been wrapped together into one platform called PyViz.
+Communicate to students that the Python environment is packed with a number of different visualization technologies that are all wrapped together into one platform, called PyViz.

 Navigate to the 6.1 slides, and highlight the following: